How to Pay for a Wedding Using a Credit Card

-Some couples may opt for a personal wedding loan to fund their big day, while others may rely on credit cards, savings, or monetary gifts to pay expenses.
+Some couples may opt for a personal loan for their wedding to fund their big day, while others may rely on credit cards, savings, or monetary gifts to pay expenses.
 Credit cards in particular have some advantages that other options can’t match.

 Benefits of using a credit card to pay for wedding expenses

-While you can certainly pay most vendors in cash or using funds from a personal loan, one of the key benefits of using a credit card is built-in purchase protection.
-The Fair Credit Billing Act allows consumers to dispute charges, and you may be able to have a transaction reversed.
+While you can certainly pay most wedding vendors in cash or using funds from a personal loan, one of the key benefits of using a credit card is a dispute process for purchases.
+According to the Federal Trade Commission, the Fair Credit Billing Act allows consumers to dispute charges, and you may be able to have a transaction reversed.
 For instance, if the vendor supplying your cake doesn’t deliver the cake as promised, you may be able to dispute the credit card charge.
 Couples who pay cash may find it harder to navigate such a situation.

 Credit card rewards

 Many credit cards have a rewards program that could allow you to earn credit card rewards on the wedding expenses you charge to your card.
-These rewards could be cash back that can be redeemed for other wedding-related expenses, or you could have a travel credit card that lets you turn Miles into cash.
-Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants and more.1
+These rewards could be cash back that can be redeemed for other wedding-related expenses, or you could have a travel credit card like the Discover it® Miles Card that lets you turn Miles into cash.
+Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants, and more.1

 0% intro APR credit cards